digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/repairing.rst

 Importing an actual Ledger
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-To follow along with this guide, ensure you have :ref:`installed and unpacked the Canton release bundle <installation>`
+To follow along with this guide, ensure you have :ref:`installed and unpacked the Canton release bundle <installation>`.
+Install and configure a postgres database for 2 domains and 4 participant nodes following the steps
+described in :ref:`Persistence using Postgres <persistence_using_postgres>`.
+Make sure that your Postgres has enough
+"max_connections" configured to serve effectively 6 canton nodes as required by this example.
-and run the following commands from the "canton-X.Y.Z" directory to set up the initial topology.
+Finally, run the following commands from the "canton-X.Y.Z" directory to set up the initial topology.

 .. code-block:: bash